What to do when a loved one dies

 When a loved one passes away, it is an understandably stressful time.
-It can be even more stressful and/or traumatic trying to remember all of the details that must be taken care of after a person’s death.
-If you are in charge of handling the affairs of the decedent (the person who has died), here is a checklist of some of the more important considerations:
+It can be even more stressful trying to remember all of the details that must be taken care of after a person’s death.
+If you are in charge of handling the affairs of the decedent (the person who has died), here are some of the more important considerations:

 Immediately Following Death